qsbase/qs/README.md

 Quick serialization of R objects

-Inspired by the `fst` package, this package aims to provide functions for quickly writing (serializing) and reading (de-serializing) R objects to and from disk.
-In comparison, this package takes a more general approach for attributes and object references, allowing for serialization of lists, nested lists and attributes.
+The goal of this package is to provide an interface for quickly writing (serializing) and reading (de-serializing) R objects to and from disk.
+Inspired by `fst`, this package takes a more general approach for attributes and object references while providing comparable serialization speed.
+This more general approach allows for serialization of lists, nested lists and attributes.
 Hence, any S3 object built on common data types can also be serialized (e.g., `tibble`s, time-stamps, `bit64`, etc.)

 ## Features
 The table below compares the features of different serialization approaches in R.